iamdanialkamali/iamdanialkamali.github.io/_publications/syntax-guided-transformer.md

 permalink: /publication/syntax-guided-transformer
 excerpt: 'In this work, we proposed the syntax guided transformer to improve the compositional generalization in grounding.'
 date: 2023-12-06
-venue: "The Conference on Empirical Methods in Natural Language Processing Genbench Workshop"
+venue: "The Conference on Empirical Methods in Natural Language Processing Genbench Workshop (EMNLP)"
 image: "files/syntax-guided-transformer/img.png"
 header: "files/syntax-guided-transformer/header.png"
 paperurl: "https://aclanthology.org/2023.genbench-1.10.pdf"